UFO conspiracy theories: Notable proponents

-A wide variety of people have publicly promoted the idea of a conspiracy to coverup UFOs.
+A wide variety of people have publicly promoted the idea of a conspiracy to cover up UFOs.

 A number of theorists achieved prominence for their claims.
 Donald Keyhoe was the most prominent proponent of UFO conspiracy theories during the 1950s.
-In the late 1960s and 1970s, Jacque Vallee and J. Allen Hynek were notable voices alleging a "Cosmic Watergate"; Both were involved in the blockbuster Close Encounters of the Third Kind.
+In the late 1960s and 1970s, Jacques Vallée and J. Allen Hynek were notable voices alleging a "Cosmic Watergate"; both were involved in the blockbuster Close Encounters of the Third Kind.
 In the 1980s, Stanton Friedman rose to prominence after describing the Roswell incident as a conspiracy.
-In the 2010s, Luis Elizondo rose to prominence for his claims of a US government coverup.
+In the 2010s, Luis Elizondo rose to prominence for his claims of a US government cover-up.

 Other proponents were less prominent.
 Richard Shaver, one early proponent, had been hospitalized for psychiatric problems, while another, Paul Bennewitz, was hospitalized for paranoia after being deceived by Richard Doty.
 Several proponents later confessed responsibility for hoaxes or lies, including Gray Barker, Carl Allen, Richard Doty, Bill Moore, and Ray Santelli.
 Other proponents met violent ends—Morris Jessup and James E. McDonald died by suicide.
-John Lear helped promote both Bill Cooper and Bob Lazar -- Cooper broke with Lear and was years later shot and killed by law enforcement during an attempted arrest.
+John Lear helped promote both Bill Cooper and Bob Lazar — Cooper broke with Lear and was years later shot and killed by law enforcement during an attempted arrest.

 High-profile individuals who have suggested that UFO evidence is being suppressed include United States Senator Barry Goldwater, British Admiral Lord Hill-Norton (former NATO head and chief of the British Defence Staff), American Vice Admiral Roscoe H. Hillenkoetter (first CIA director), astronauts Gordon Cooper and Edgar Mitchell.
 21st century proponents include former Canadian Defence Minister Paul Hellyer, Stanford University immunologist Garry Nolan, and Israeli brigadier general Haim Eshed (former director of space programs for the Israel Ministry of Defense), In 2017, To The Stars Inc. was founded by Jim Semivan, Harold E. Puthoff, and Tom DeLonge.
 Luis Elizondo and David Grusch were notable proponents in the 2020s.
 Beyond their testimonies and reports they have presented no evidence to substantiate their statements and claims.

+Theoretical physicist, Avi Loeb, claimed that interstellar objects, such as comets 1I/ʻOumuamua and 3I/ATLAS, and the meteor CNEOS 2014-01-08, are remnants of alien spacecraft.
+Some of Loeb's claims have been described as conspiracy theories, with USA Today referring to Loeb's speculation about 3I/ATLAS as an "outlandish conspiracy theor[y]."